microsoft/mdefordownlevelserver/README.md

 5. Finally, it runs the onboarding script, if provided using the parameter **OnboardingScript**.
 Please use the script for Windows Server 2019 for **Group Policy** as it is non-interactive; the local onboarding script will fail.

 On uninstall scenario:
-1. It will run the offboarding script, if provided using the parameter OffboardingScript.
+1. It will run the offboarding script, if provided using the parameter **OffboardingScript**.
 Otherwise it is assumed that the machine is in an offboarded state. **NOTE: Uninstallation is only possible if the machine has been offboarded first.** Please use the script for Windows Server 2019 for **Group Policy** as it is non-interactive; the local onboarding script will fail.
 2. Uninstall the product.
 3. Removes the Defender Powershell module, if it was loaded inside current Powershell session.

-**EXAMPLE 1**: Simply install the MSI.
+**EXAMPLE 1**: Install the MSI.
 The script executes install steps 2, 3 and 4 mentioned above.
 ```.\Install.ps1```

 **EXAMPLE 2**: Same as #1 except it will display the installer UI and enable more verbose logging for troubleshooting purposes.